damigreen/computer-science/notes/vsnote/notebook.md

 # NOTEBOOK

-## Daily Guard
+## Mind

 ### Hash Tables - 24:12:21

+- Hash Tables
   - What are hash tables
+  - What other **thing** is synonymous in use to an hash table
+  - What is index collision
   - How to prevent index collision
   - Explaining probing list exapmpels
   - How does linear probing technique resolve conflicts
   - How does quadratic probing technique resolve conflicts
   - How many functions does a hashtable has
   - What is `put()` and `get()` and time complexity
   - Example of datastructure base on a **hash table**
   - What is the most important part of a **hash table**
   - What does the **hash function** do?
   - Three Requirements for a good hash function
   - First technique of hashing
   - What is prime number hashing
   - What hashing method guarantees the best **distibution** for a fixed size hash table
   - What is **probing**
   - Describe the **probing hashing technique**
   - What method does **linear probing techniques** uses to resolve confilcts
   - Describe **linear probing**
   - Describe **Quadratic probing**
   - Describe **Rehashing/Double-Hashing**
   - What are the requirement for a good **second hash function**
   - Write the **formala** describing the second hash function
   - `code` Implement hash table (`put()` and `get()`) using the three techniques described

-      hashing, unique keys, generating
+        hashing, unique keys, generating, array index
         available index, incremental trials, quick storage and retrieval, key value pairs, native javascript object, persist, specified key, equal keys, equal hash values, modulus division, using (testing), occuring collisions, next available index, distribution cluster issue, perfect squares, uniformly distribute the kwys, second hash function, original, result

+        yeild,

 - stacks and Queues
   - describe them